Southampton-RSG-Training/dirac-bash-command-line-old/_episodes/02-navigation.md

 > ## Differences between remote and local system
 >
+> It's important to be able to distinguish whether you're on your local machine or a remote
+> machine, and if you're connecting from either a Linux or Mac terminal it can be easy to forget!
+>
-> Open a second terminal window on your local computer and run the `ls` command
+> If you're on either of these machines, open a second terminal window on your local computer
-> without logging in remotely.
+> and run the `ls` command without logging in remotely.
 What differences do you see?
 >
 > > ## Solution
 > >